All Urbanism Courses

 The Theory and Practice of Culture and Placemaking

-Learn about the complex issues at play in the interaction between culture and place: the urbanization process, the historical significance of tools used by urban planners, the urban revolution, early American urban theories, and the power of social movements.
+Learn about the complex issues at play in the interaction between culture and place: the urbanization process, the historical significance of tools used by urban planners, early American urban theories, and the power of social movements.